 The moral of the story is that while it can be exhausting, there is a light at the end of the tunnel.
 Below, an insider's guide to surviving the Craigslist room search—whether you're looking for a room to move into or searching for roommates to join you in your current place:

 When writing a post or reading a potential roommate's Craigslist post, think about the (seemingly small) details, such as a dishwasher or how recently the apartment was renovated.

 Of course, first you'll want to check for the basics: room dimensions, distance to the subway, income requirements, laundry services, and obviously, cost.
 Chances are, if the poster is thorough in their write-up, they will be an equally respectful and organized roommate.

-Is the grammar messy or are there are a lot of caps-locked phrases?
+Is the grammar messy or are there are a lot of all-caps phrases?
 Onto the next one.
 The more it feels like a scam, the more likely it actually will be.

 2. Location, location, location

-However, if you feel that you live in a perfectly safe neighborhood that has a bad rap, like Harlem or Bed-Stuy, make sure to explain that.
+However, if you feel that you live in a perfectly safe neighborhood that might not be on the top of everyone's list (say, way uptown or far out in one of the boroughs), make sure to explain that.
 If you've lived there for five years and never had any issues, be vocal about it!
-You don't want to deter someone just because of a notorious zip code.
+You don't want to deter someone just because they're unfamiliar with, or hesitant about, your neighborhood.

 3. Opposites don't attract

 Once you've covered the basics (financial responsibility chief among them), try to get a feel for your potential roommate's personality and lifestyle: Is she a young professional looking for someone to fill the gap her sorority sisters left post-college?
 Is he a grad student who needs the apartment quiet at all hours?